About

 Integrative Attachment Therapy (IAT)

-Trained directly with Dr. Daniel P. Brown and Dr. David Elliott in the Three Pillars / IAT framework.
-One of six certified IAT clinicians in the United States.
+Trained directly with Dr. Daniel P. Brown and Dr. David Elliott in the Three Pillars / IAT framework since 2018.
+IAT-certified clinician.

 Licensure & Certification

-Licensed Marriage and Family Therapist (LMFT) and Certified Alcohol and Drug Counselor (CADC), licensed in California.
+Licensed Marriage and Family Therapist (LMFT), licensed in California.
+Also holds CADC certification.

 Clinical Hypnosis